indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 What's worse, WIP is increased.
 New builds pile up even faster now, waiting to be deployed to the test environment.
 Since environment creation is blocking new work from passing through, steps that should happen after are starved of work.
-We should find the single constraint in our value stream and eliminate it.
+We should find the constraint in our value stream, eliminate it and then find the next one.

 <figure class="align-center">
   <img src="{{ '/images/2020-04-01-3-ways-of-devops/dam.jpg' | absolute_url }}" alt="Hoover Dam">